DeaconDesperado/nektar/README.md

-  get-databases                 Get all databases in the metastore create-catalog                Create a catalog create-table                  Create a table from a table definition file drop-table                    Drop a single table by database and table name help                          Print this message or the help of the given subcommand(s)
+  get-databases                 Get all databases in the metastore create-catalog                Create a catalog create-table                  Create a table from a table definition file list-tables                   Get tables in database with optional glob on name drop-table                    Drop a single table by database and table name help                          Print this message or the help of the given subcommand(s)